 The Benefits of RTLS Technology in Skilled Nursing Facilities

 Implementing RTLS technology lets facilities distribute and keep track of their equipment more efficiently.
 Overall, staff equipment use can increase upwards of 20% with RTLS use: since they move faster, they can direct more time to patient care.
 As a result, productivity and efficiency increase while capital expenses diminish.

 Skilled nursing facilities can also utilize RTLS to bolster the quality of care, not just the quantity.
 For example, wireless emergency call buttons fitted with RTLS technology provide nurses with a patient's exact location within the facility.
 Patients can wear call buttons as bracelets, badges, or pendants, alerting the staff as soon as they have a need.

 RTLS helps in wander management, alerting nurses when a patient is nearing a hazardous situation.
 Wandering is physically hazardous for the patient and a significant financial risk for the facility.
 The Alzheimer's Association predicts that 60% of Alzheimer's patients will wander, which can lead to severe injury and, unfortunately, death.
 Also known as elopement, injury resulting from wandering can lead to steep lawsuits filed against facilities.
 RTLS alerts nurses when a patient nears a hazardous area or hasn't been active for a window of time.
 Now, they can intervene before accidents happen.

 Invest in Modernizing Your Skilled Nursing Facilities Today

 Now more than ever, long-term skilled nursing facilities face overwhelming operational challenges, as nursing shortages continue to affect the industry.
-In these times, reaching out to a trusted financial partner like Citywide Banks with deep industry expertise is key to helping you decide which investments can have the biggest impact.
+In these times, reaching out to a trusted financial partner like Citywide Banks, a division of HTLF Bank with deep industry expertise is key to helping you decide which investments can have the biggest impact.